Geramy/LSE/README.md

   placement chosen from the measured cost model rather than configuration.
 - **Paged KV cache** with runtime batch extents, replacing contiguous per-session state.
-- **Continuous batching** across sessions — the largest remaining throughput lever, and the thing that makes distribution pay by hiding link latency behind queue depth.
+- **Continuous batching** across sessions, which hides link latency behind queue depth.
 - **Device-resident collectives** over a real peer path.
 - **Tracing seam** exporting Perfetto traces, with a rocprofiler adapter, so engine spans and kernel traces share one timeline and one clock.